lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

    derived from the seed.

-3. The both format contains both the seed and expanded key, allowing for for interoperability with a broad range of consumers, some that may want to use and retain the seed, others that may only support expanded keys.
+3. The both format contains both the seed and expanded key, allowing for for interoperability, some that may want to use and retain the seed, others that may only support expanded keys.